Yunti, Prince Xun: Kangxi era

-In 1709, Yinti was granted the title of a beizi.
-In 1718, after Dzungar forces defeated a Qing army along the Salween River in Tibet, the Kangxi Emperor appointed Yinti as "Great General Who Pacifies the Frontier" (撫遠大將軍) to lead an army of 300,000 into Tibet to attack the Dzungars and their leader, Tsewang Rabtan.
+In 1709, Yinzheng was granted the title of a beizi.
+In 1718, after Dzungar forces defeated a Qing army along the Salween River in Tibet, the Kangxi Emperor appointed Yinzheng as "Great General Who Pacifies the Frontier" (撫遠大將軍) to lead an army of 300,000 into Tibet to attack the Dzungars and their leader, Tsewang Rabtan.
 It was believed that this was a sign that the Kangxi Emperor was considering Yinti as a potential heir to his throne.
 In February 1720, Yinti ordered his deputies Galbi and Yanxin to set out from Xining to take Lhasa, while he remained in Xining to build up support with their Mongol allies and then escort the Seventh Dalai Lama to Lhasa.
-On 24 September 1720, Yinti's army captured Lhasa and returned the Dalai Lama to the Potala Palace.
+On 24 September 1720, Yinzheng's army captured Lhasa and returned the Dalai Lama to the Potala Palace.

+During the Kangxi era, it was known that the Jesuits at Peking cultivated a relationship with the prince, whom they believed would become the next empepor.

+Recent research by Puente-Ballesteros shows that even when the prince was faraway commanding the Tibet campaign, he was entrusted with the sensitive and important task of composing the Medical Palace Memorials, which were based on reports of imperial doctors on Kangxi's and other imperial family members' health.
+This task was performed by the previous crown prince Yinreng and later by the third prince Yinzhi (who was considered the oldest son in practice, because his two old brothers were stripped of their titles and imprisoned) in many years before being entrusted to Yinzheng in the final years of Kangxi.